-PSY 1106 Introduction to Psychology PSY 2201 Psychology of Learning and Animal Laboratory PSY 2211 Psychology of Abnormality PSY 2223 Psych.
-Methods I: Measurement & Assessment (lab included) PSY 2224 Psych.
-Methods II: Research Design & Analysis (lab included) Four additional Psychology courses (Cannot be a Capstone course.)
-One capstone course or independent research conducted under the supervision of a faculty member.
-At least one capstone course is offered as seminar each semester.
-The topics are determined by both faculty and expertise and student interest.
+PSY 1106 Introduction to Psychology - PSY 2201 Psychology of Learning and Animal Laboratory OR PSY 2215 Cognitive Psychology and Cognitive Laboratory - PSY 2211 Psychology of Abnormality - PSY 2223 Psychological Methods & Statistics I (lab included) - PSY 2224 Psychological Methods & Statistics II (lab included) - Four additional Psychology courses (Cannot be a Capstone course, independent study, or internship.) - One capstone course or independent research conducted under the supervision of a faculty member.
+At least one capstone course is offered as a seminar each semester.
+The topics are determined by both faculty expertise and student interest.
 Recommended:

-BIO 1111 Principles of Biology I or BIO 1118 Human Biology SOC 1104 Introduction to Global Societies Suggested First-Year Courses: BIO 1111, 1118, or SOC 1104 PSY 1106 English Composition and a Foreign Language Basic Liberal Arts Requirements First-year Seminar Five-year B.A.
+BIO 1111 Principles of Biology I or BIO 1118 Human Biology

+SOC 1104 Introduction to Global Societies

+Suggested First-Year Courses:

+BIO 1111, 1118, or SOC 1104 PSY 1106 English Composition and a Foreign Language McDaniel Plan Requirements First Year Seminar Five-year B.A.
 (Psychology or Social Work) and M.S. in Counseling Program.
 Through this program, students can obtain a B.A. in psychology or social work by the end of the fourth year, and a M.S. in mental health counseling by the end of the fifth year.
 Students may apply at the end of the sophomore year or beginning of the junior year.
 They will be required to complete all of the requirements for the B.A., as well as three graduate courses by the end of the fourth year.
 By taking courses during the summer after getting their B.A. and during year five, they will be able to receive their M.S. in Counseling at the end of the second semester of their fifth year.
-Interested students should contact Dr. Mazeroff (psychology), Dr. Orzolek-Kronner (social work), or Dr. Orza (graduate studies).
-PSY 1106 Introduction to Psychology Four additional courses from Psychology STA 2215 Statistics for Social Science Three of the five psychology courses must be taken at McDaniel College Psychology Course Descriptions (PSY) 1106 Introduction to Psychology 4 credits An introductory course designed to develop an understanding of the basic principles governing behavior, with emphasis on the scientific method of studying behavior.
-Intelligence, motivation, emotion, perception, learning, personality, workplace issues, and social factors that influence the individual will be considered.
-Social Science.
+Interested students should contact Dr. Mazeroff (psychology), Dr. Rees (social work), or Dr. Orza (graduate studies).
+MINOR IN PSYCHOLOGY (24 HRS.) \\ Required: